St. John

 The Sacraments of First Communion and Reconciliation

-Note: Parents who wish to bring a child forward to receive First Reconciliation and First Communion in second grade should be sure to enroll their child in Catechesis of the Good Shepherd as a first grader (if not before).”
+Note: Parents who wish to bring a child forward to receive First Reconciliation and First Communion, should be sure to enroll their child in Catechesis of the Good Shepherd in the year prior (if not before).

 The Sacrament of Confirmation for Ages 13-17